 Interests must be disclosed to Durham County Council’s Monitoring Officer within 28 days of becoming a councillor.
 The rule on disclosure also applies to a spouse, civil partner or co-habitee.

 If the Monitoring Officer decides that, by making a disclosable interest public, a councillor may be subject to a threat of violence or intimidation, the interest can be classed as sensitive and the details can be withheld.

 Where the agenda for a meeting of the Council or its committees includes an item relating to a councillor’s disclosable pecuniary interest, the councillor must not participate in the debate or vote.
 The Council’s Standing Orders should state whether the councillor must leave the meeting.

 The declaration of interests at meetings is intended to give the public confidence in a council’s decision making.
 It is an offence for a councillor to fail to register or declare a pecuniary disclosable interest, and to take part in a discussion or vote on a matter where a disclosable pecuniary interest applies.

-The Council has a copy of the Register of Disclosable Interests on its website, and this can be found on the link below.
+The Council has a copy of each Members Register of Disclosable Interests which can be found below.

 Code of Conduct